+EXHIBIT NUMBER DESCRIPTION OF EXHIBIT

-Exhibit Number Description of Exhibit 4.1 Amended and Restated Certificate of Incorporation.
-4.2 Bylaws of Western Digital Corporation.
+4.1 Certificate of Incorporation.

+4.2 Bylaws of the Company.

 4.3 Form of Common Stock Certificate.

 5.1 Opinion of Gibson, Dunn & Crutcher LLP as to legality of the securities registered hereby.

 23.1 Consent of Gibson, Dunn & Crutcher LLP (included in Exhibit 5.1).

-23.3 Consent of KPMG LLP, independent auditors.
-24 Power of Attorney. • ated by reference to our Quarterly Report on Form 10-Q, Exhibit iled May 9, 1997.
+23.3 24.
+Consent of KPMG LLP, independent public accountants.
+Power of Attorney.